michaelwillis/virtual-playing-orchestra-ardour-template/readme.md

 This is an Ardour project template for composing orchestral music, using only Linux-native plugins.

 ## Requirements
-This template has been tested on a rather commodity system running Ubuntu 16.04 LTS with 8GB of memory and a quad-core i5 3GHz CPU.
+This template has been tested with:
+* Ubuntu 16.04 LTS
+* 8GB memory
+* Quad-core i5 3GHz CPU

 The system monitor reports Ardour using about 2GB of memory and only moderate CPU usage with a rather full orchestral score, so it will probably work with 4GB of memory and a much less powerful CPU.

-It will also probably work with other similar debian-based flavors of Linux that have been properly configured for audio production, including AVLinux, KX Studio, and Ubuntu Studio.
+It will probably easily work with audio-centric Debian-based flavors of Linux, including AVLinux, KX Studio, and Ubuntu Studio.

-Setup and usage of the template requires a working knowledge of Ardour and at least a cursory knowledge of the terminal and filesystem on Linux.
+### Assumptions

+* A working Linux system, properly configured for audio production
+* Knowledge of how to use Ardour
+* Understanding of Linux terminal and filesystem

 ### Software